dylan813/dynablox/README.md

 ## Installation

-* **Note on Versioning:** This package was developed using Ubuntu 20.04 using ROS Noetic.
-Other versions should also work but support can not be guaranteed.

 1. If not already done so, install [ROS](http://wiki.ros.org/action/fullsearch/melodic/Installation/Ubuntu?action=fullsearch&context=180&value=linkto%3A%22melodic%2FInstallation%2FUbuntu%22).
 We recommend using `Desktop-Full`.

 2. If not already done so, setup a catkin workspace: